 1. Walking down a long corridor towards someone

 You’re on your way out of the office, and begin the slow walk down the hallway to the elevator.
 At the same time, someone you sort of know walks out of the lift at the other end.
 You make eye contact once.
 You both smile, maybe raise an eyebrow or two.
 A few seconds pass and you’re still walking towards each other.
 You smile again, this time bigger, and maybe even shrug your shoulders.
 You mouth the word ‘hi’, then look away.
 Then you have to look back at them because you’ll trip over if you look sideways.
 They’re uncomfortable, you’re uncomfortable.
 After what feels like hours, you finally pass them.
 You almost stop, lean on your knees and pant, because the marathon is finally over.
-One more fake smile and I may have had a panic attack.
+One more fake smile and you may have had a panic attack.

 2. Standing in slow and silent elevators